juju/docs/src/en/charms-constraints.md

 Once such a machine has been provisioned it can be used for an initial deployment (`deploy`) or a scale out deployment (`add-unit`).
-See [Deploying to specific machines][charms-deploying-advanced-to-option] for how to accomplish these actions.
+See [Deploying to specific machines][charms-deploying-advanced-to-option] for the command syntax to use.

 A machine can be added that satisfies a constraint in this way:

 ```bash